gilbertchen/duplicacy/DESIGN.md

 The *content* field of a file indicates the indexes of starting and ending chunks and the corresponding offsets.
 For instance, *fiel1* starts at chunk 0 offset 0 while ends at chunk 2 offset 6108, immediately followed by *file2*.

 The backup procedure can run in one of two modes.
-In the quick mode, only modified or new files are scanned.
+In the default quick mode, only modified or new files are scanned.
 Chunks only referenced by old files that have been modified are removed from the chunk sequence, and then chunks referenced by new files are appended.
 Indices for unchanged files need to be updated too.

-In the safe mode, all files are scanned and the chunk sequence is regenerated.
+In the safe mode (enabled by the -hash option), all files are scanned and the chunk sequence is regenerated.

 The length sequence stores the lengths for all chunks, which are needed when calculating some statistics such as the total length of chunks.
 For a repository containing a large number of files, the size of the snapshot file can be tremendous.